liferay/liferay-screens/ios/Documentation/ForgotPasswordWidget.md

 This protocol allows to implement the following methods:

 - `onForgotPasswordResponse(boolean)`: called when email was successfully sent.
 The boolean parameter indicates whether a new password was generated or a reset link was sent.
 - `onForgotPasswordError(error)`: called when an error happened in the process.
-The NSError object describing the error occurred.
+The NSError object describes the error occurred.